Ellebam/PDFiddle/README.md

   "Documents\encryptedPDF.pdf")

+  After successful encryption of files a user message is displayed and the panel is refreshed.

   ****************************************PDF DECRYPTER****************************************

   PDF Decrypter is used to remove  author and  user passwords for a PDF-Document.
 After selecting the desired PDF-File by clicking the "select" button the file is        displayed   as a preview.
 PDF Decrypter is one of two only functionalities that lets you overwrite the selected source file (the other being PDF Encrypter).
 You can do that by